COUNSELLING & PSYCHOTHERAPY

 IN SOUTH MANCHESTER

 I am a BACP registered counsellor based in South Manchester.
 I offer individual counselling for adults from an established shared practice in Chorlton.
-I also offer online meetings within the UK using Zoom.
+I also offer online meetings using Zoom.

-Each 50-minute session costs £50, with a limited number of concessionary spaces available for people on low incomes (concessionary spaces currently unavailable).
+Each 50-minute session costs £60, with a limited number of concessionary spaces at £25 available for people on low incomes.
+(My concessionary spaces are currently full).
 I offer a 30-minute initial meeting to consider working together and cover any questions you may have, in person or via Zoom, without charge.
 Get in touch below if you'd like to set up a meeting or if you'd like to discuss any questions by email.

-My working hours for in-person meetings in Chorlton are Thursday & Sunday daytimes.
-My working hours for online meetings are Tuesday and Friday daytimes.
+I offer in-person meetings in Chorlton on Tuesday, Thursday & Sunday daytimes, and online meetings on Monday evenings and Friday daytimes.

 HOW COUNSELLING CAN HELP

 If you're considering counselling and psychotherapy, it's likely that you're unsatisfied with some aspect of your life.
 You may have a clear idea of how you would like things to be different but have been unable to make the changes you'd like.
 Alternatively, it might be hard to see how things could be improved or even to pin down exactly what the problem is.

 When we feel trapped or overwhelmed by anxiety or stress, stuck in low mood or depression, or are struggling to keep control of anger or other emotions, it can be difficult to see things clearly and make change happen.